Bundles of spectra and algebraic K-theory: The classification of -bundles

-By the construction of $\bE^{R}(M, -)$, it suffices to show that the factorization exists on $\pi_0$ along each fiber after taking a fibrant approximation, and for this it suffices to show that the factorization exists in the derived category of $\Aut_{R}^{c}M$-modules after applying the derived fiber functor $\bF_{b}$.
 Apply $\bF_{b}$ to diagram \eqref{diagram:wanted_factorization} and commute $\bF_{b}$ past the constituent functors to the input variable $Y$.
 Now fix an isomorphism in the derived category $\bF_{b} Y \cong \Aut_{R}^{c}M$ and consider the isomorphic diagram with $\bF_{b} Y$ replaced by $\Aut_{R}^{c}M$.
 The composite of the two instances of $\eta$ in this new diagram is the left vertical composite in the following commutative diagram.